Bhutanese refugees in Nepal: 'We want to return home' – DW – 12/19/2024

 Tamang added that the Nepal government also held "no formal talks" with Bhutan's King Jigme Khesar Namgyel Wangchuck, who visited the country on December 6, since his visit was "unofficial."

-Krishna Bir Tamag, coordinator of the National Reconciliation Committee (NRC) Bhutan, told DW that the king is well aware that they are Bhutanese citizens.
+Krishna Bir Tamag, coordinator of the National Reconciliation Committee (NRC) Bhutan, told DW that the king knows they are Bhutanese citizens.

 "All we want is for the king to grant us amnesty so that we can return to our country and the Nepalese government can play a role in facilitating these talks."